Rotation.org Writing Team

 *Keep in mind that the four chapter divisions of Ruth were added MUCH later.
 Also keep in mind that shaping a story into a well-known form doesn't mean it's not true.

 The story can be read in about 10 minutes.
 Here’s an overview of what’s in Ruth's four-chapter three-act play.

-We meet Naomi and her husband Elimelech, who flee Bethlehem because of a famine and move to Moab where there is food and where their two sons can find wives.
+We meet Naomi and her husband Elimelech and their sons Mahlon and Chilion, who flee Bethlehem because of a famine and move to Moab where there is food and where their sons will marry two Moabite women, Ruth and Orpah.
 Within ten years, Naomi's husband and sons are dead, and she prepares to release her two daughters-in-law back to their Moabite families and return to Bethlehem as an old, self-described “bitter” widow.
 But one daughter-in-law, Ruth, insists on staying with Naomi, famously saying: